 TL&DR. Rate of Change is much more important than Total Market Size when you are talking about innovation.
 Don’t be fooled just because something is excelling in a niche, as history has proven many times that those niches become the monster markets of the future.

 This BMi post was inspired by a recent post on the Wealthfront blog titled ‘What Analysts Get Wrong About Innovation:”

 Many Analysts are focused on the gross size of a market; the general formula is to invest in a ‘charismatic entrepreneur’ with a venture in a vertical that has a ‘large addressable market:

 Innovation tends to start in niches that appear to be too small to be worthy of investing resources into.
 But by solving an important problem in a niche that is growing rapidly (rate of adoption), the door is opened to ride the adoption curve up through a rapid growth phase:

 The goal of a company innovating in a new market is to reach the tipping point.
 But many companies focus on taking a small piece of a big market, rather than ‘dominating a niche’ simply because the general theory is that it’s better to get a ‘small piece of a big pie:’

-Thiel’s strategies – captured in the book Zero to One that is cited in our BMi RevLine PDF – focus on the idea of dominating and then “gradually expand into related and slightly broader markets.”
+Thiel’s strategies – captured in the book Zero to One – focus on the idea of dominating and then “gradually expand into related and slightly broader markets.”
 The Wealthfront post parallels this insight in relation to how a few of the most notorious ‘disruptors’ were perceived in their early days:

 We have all seen how Facebook and Amazon turned out.
 But perhaps a more salient and intriguing example in the current global context is the story of Airbnb.
 They were turned down by several prominent investors, including the famous and well-written VC Fred Wilson: